Financial support for research stays abroad

 The Faculty of Psychology would like to encourage its young researchers to go on extended research stays abroad, and to support their ambitions for establishing and fostering international research networks that help to strengthen their academic competitiveness.

-OPEN-ENDED: In case there are remaining funds after the main round of applications, we will invite PhD candidates and Postdocs in a separate call to submit applications until the end of the year.
+OPEN-ENDED 2017: There are remaining funds after the main round of applications, and we would like to invite PhD candidates and Postdocs to submit applications until the end of the year.
 We will continue to process applications until the funds have been used up.

 Who can apply?